paulissoft/Excel2SQL/README.md

     --sql-table-names
       A list of SQL table name(s) to use instead of the sheet name(s)
       Default: []
+    --string-column-size
+      Use this for the string column size and not the maximum Excel data size.
     --verbose
       Level of verbosity
       Default: 1